awsdocs/aws-go-developer-guide/doc_source/iam-example-managing-users.rst

 Create a main method with an IAM client in :code:`us-west-2`.
-Create variables to keep track of how many users we have and how many of those have adminstrator privileges.
+Create variables to keep track of how many users we have and how many of those have administrator privileges.

 .. literalinclude:: example_code/iam/IamListAdmins.go
    :lines: 131-142